-Michelle bought a Miele Silver Moon vacuum a long time ago, seems like about 10 years plus or minus.
+Michelle bought a Miele Silver Moon vacuum a long time ago,

 The good news is this vacuum is still working after 10 years.